toss/es-git/docs/reference/classes/Reference.md

 Return the peeled OID target of this reference.

-This peeled OID only applies to direct references that point to a hard Tag object: it is the result of peeling such Tag.
+This peeled OID only applies to direct references that point to a hard.

 #### Returns